Alberta Diabetes Institute : Johnson & Johnson Diabetes Research Fund

 In partnership with Johnson & Johnson (J&J), the Alberta Diabetes Foundation (ADF) and the Government of Alberta, the Alberta Diabetes Institute is pleased to invite applications from Alberta-based investigators or teams of investigators for the Alberta Diabetes Institute : Johnson & Johnson Diabetes Research Fund.

 The fund is aimed at supporting research in either Type I or Type II diabetes with a focus on novel, discovery research and a high potential for commercialization.

-2017 LOI application deadline is Monday, March 6.
+2017 LOI application deadline is now CLOSED.